 These particular lines in Tharoor’s essay sets the context for Celebrating India (2012, Nivasini Publishers, pp. 152, Rs.
 200), an anthology that aims to celebrate this diversity and the “India in each of us” through memoirs, poems, short stories, travelogues and art.
-A special feature of this book is that all the contributors have waived off their fees and have agreed to contribute the profits of the book to the Yamini Foundation, Hyderabad.
+A special feature of this book is that all contributors waived payment for contributing to the anthology and agreed to contribute the profits of the book to Yamini Foundation, Hyderabad.

 An initiative of the publishers themselves, this anthology has contributors from various backgrounds — journalists, engineers, editors, academicians, film personalities, students, bloggers… In fact, nearly half the contributors have blogs !

-The contributors are a mix of well-known names like Tharoor, Gulzaar and Deepti Naval and unknown writers (for me at least) and have attempted to elaborate on the theme of the anthology in their individual pieces.
+The contributors are a mix of well-known names like Tharoor, Gulzaar and Deepti Naval and unknown writers (for me at least) and all of them have attempted to elaborate on the theme of the anthology in their individual pieces.
 And do the contributors succeed in communicating this?
 Let’s see.

 Since each contribution is personal, rather than analytical, there is a wide variety of topics covered in the anthology.
 For example, while “Examination Result” (M. Gopal Singh) highlights the poor communication system in remote Vijayawada, “Nathdwara: A Celebration of Life (Ratna Rao Shekar) is about life and devotion to Shrinathji, the reigning deity in the temple town; and “The Vulture” (Rahul Karmakar) is on the witch-hunting practices among certain tribal communities in Assam.